ninech/reception-old/README.md

 ### Ports

-In your `docker-compose.yaml` file, you shall only expose the 'main' HTTP port.
+In your `docker-compose.yaml` file, you shall only expose the 'main' HTTP port, because it's hard to reliably determine the HTTP port for the reverse proxy.
-Also, you should not give a specific local port:
+Also, you should not give a specific local port when you work on multiple projects.
+The reverse proxy will bind to the random port assigned by Docker without any problems.
+This way you avoid port collisions across projects.

 **Do**